lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

        - "192.0.2.0/24"

 If not set, defaults to the `RFC 1918 private address spaces <https://datatracker.ietf.org/doc/html/rfc1918>`__.
-See :ref:`client-ips` for more information.
+See :ref:`client-ips` for more details.

 .. _slack-alerts: